Duy-Phuong/spring-docs/Note git/guide code/angular.md

-Now let's call this console log ngAfterContentInit called.
+Now let's call this console log **ngAfterContentInit** called.

 If we do this here, you will see that here it is, there it is called after do check and **it is called only once** because it doesn't get initialized again.
 Remember, content is the thing we projected into this through ng-content, so this here will be our content in the end.

 AfterContentInit

 ![image-20200608110236459](angular.assets/image-20200608110236459.png)

+Khi reload app

 ![image-20200608110519006](angular.assets/image-20200608110519006.png)